stephenh/stephenh.github.com/_posts/2012-05-08-whats-wrong-with-a-schema.markdown

 Metadata is Powerful
 --------------------

 Although slightly tangential, having a schema that can be parsed by other tools is a great way for providing metadata about your system for use in code generation.
-See projects like [Joist](http://www.joist.ws) that derive the domain layer from the relational schema.
+See projects like [Joist](http://www.joist.ws) that derive the entire domain layer (sans custom business logic) from the relational schema.

 Granted, a project's "schema of record" doesn't necessarily have to be relational, or the same schema as your data store.
 E.g. I could see using a custom JSON schema to define your entities/relationships, and then going from there to a relational schema or some domain objects.